-Retirement Savings Plan.
+Retirement Savings Plan

 Our Retirement Savings Plan is a tax-qualified 401(k) savings plan that offers U.S. salaried employees the opportunity to contribute up to 75% of their respective eligible compensation on either a before-tax or after-tax basis.

-- The Company matches 100% of employee contributions up to the first 6% of eligible compensation contributed. - Employee contributions are fully vested upon contribution. - Company contributions are vested after three years of qualified employment with the Company.
+- The Company matches 100% of employee contributions up to the first 6% of eligible compensation contributed. - Employee contributions are fully vested upon contribution. - Company contributions are vested after three years of qualified employment with the Company. - Employees not eligible to participate in the Cash Balance Plan are eligible for an additional Company contribution of 3% of eligible compensation contributed to their retirement savings plan account.

 Because Ms. Wolfe and Messrs.
-Seip and Xu are not eligible to participate in the Cash Balance Plan, they each receive an additional Company contribution of 3% of eligible compensation contributed to their respective Retirement Savings Plan accounts.
+Seip and Xu are not eligible to participate in the Cash Balance Plan, they each receive the additional Company contribution of 3% of eligible compensation referenced above.

-Cash Balance Plan.
+Cash Balance Plan

 Messrs.
 Zallie and Gray are the only NEOs who participate in the Cash Balance Plan.
-The Cash Balance Plan is a defined benefit qualified pension plan which is available to all U.S. salaried employees hired before January 1, 2015.
+The Cash Balance Plan is a defined benefit qualified pension plan which was available to all U.S. salaried employees hired before January 1, 2015.